 What happens to a self-service purchase if a user leaves the organization?

 Valid users will continue to have full use of the self-service purchase for the duration of the subscription.
-The subscription remains active until the purchaser directly cancels it or an admin requests that the subscription be cancelled through customer support.
-Admins may also choose to assign a centrally purchased license to users of the cancelled subscription.
+The subscription remains active until the purchaser directly cancels it or an admin requests that the subscription be canceled through customer support.
+Admins may also choose to assign a centrally purchased license to users of the canceled subscription.